Linda Chavez: Secretary of Labor nomination

 In 2001, President George W. Bush nominated Chavez for Secretary of Labor.
 She was the first Hispanic woman nominated to a United States cabinet position.

-However, she withdrew from consideration after it was revealed, through her neighbor Margaret "Peggy" Zwisler, that she had allegedly given money to Marta Mercado, a one-time illegal immigrant from Guatemala who lived in her home more than a decade earlier.
+However, she withdrew from consideration after it was revealed, through her neighbor Margaret "Peggy" Zwisler, that she had given money to Marta Mercado, an illegal immigrant from Guatemala who lived in her home more than a decade earlier.
 Mercado was given room and board in Chavez's Bethesda home, in addition she was said by columnist Roger Simon to have been given "$100 to $150... every few weeks" for performing household chores for Chavez such as "vacuuming, laundry, cleaning and child care."
 Chavez withdrew as President Bush's nominee but stated she never felt pressure from Bush's political team to do so.
 Chavez has always maintained that she knew Mercado was in the United States illegally, stating "I think I always knew."